USDAForestService/fs-open-forest-platform/frontend/src/assets/content/mthood/rules-to-know/rules.md

-### General rules:

-* You must be on national forest land.
-* You must leave a stump of {{stumpHeight}} inches or less.
-* The tree you cut must be less than {{stumpDiameter}} inches in diameter at the stump.
+#### Christmas tree cutting

-* The tree must be {{treeHeight}}-feet tall or less if permit was purchased online.
+* The tree must be less than {{treeHeight}} feet in height if the permit was purchased online.
+* You must leave a stump of {{stumpHeight}} inches in height or less.
+* Only cut trees within a National Forest boundary.
-* Take the whole tree – do not cut only the top of a standing tree.
+* Tree-topping is prohibited.
+Cut down the whole tree.
-* Another tree must be within 8 feet of the one you cut.
+* Another tree of similar size free must grow within 8 feet of the one you cut.
-* Scatter excess limbs when you’re finished cutting, moving, and securing your tree.
-* Leave no trace – pack it in pack it out.
-* Safety is your responsibility.

-#### It is prohibited to gather a tree:
+* Chainsaws are prohibited.
+* Do not remove Pacific Yew trees.

+Do not cut trees

+* In Wilderness and Research areas.
+* In Areas posted “No Christmas tree cutting.”
-* from within 100 feet of a trail, 200 feet of a campground or recreation site, or within 300 feet of a stream or lake
+* Within 100 feet of a trail, 200 feet of campgrounds, recreation sites or 300 feet of a stream or lake.
-* from wilderness areas or areas posted as or gated closed
-* from areas where trees are marked with blue paint
-* using a chainsaw or motorized saw
+* On the Warm Springs Indian Reservation.

+##### Clackamas River and Zigzag Ranger Districts

+The below additional restrictions apply to tree cutting in the Clackamas River and Zigzag Ranger Districts:

+No cutting along the following roads:

+* Highway 26 and 224
+* Road 42 (Timothy Lake Road)
+* Road 50 (Timberline Road)
+* Road 2645 (Westleg Road)
+* Road 2618 (Salmon River Road)
+* Road 2627, 2627-207

+##### Hood River and Barlow Ranger Districts

+The below additional restrictions apply to tree cutting in the Hood River and Barlow Ranger Districts:

+* No cutting in the Dalles Watershed area or Camp Baldwin.
+* No cutting along Hwy 216, Hwy 35 and Hwy 26.